abhimortal6/simple_s3/README.md

 | Sub Region Support | Allows upload/delete operations on S3 having sub regions |
 | Delete Object | Allows deletion of file object |
 | Auto Generates URL| URL pointing to S3 file is auto generated. <br>  |

+### Not working in Android Release mode ?

+If your Android app is not working in release mode please check [this section](android-proguard-settings-for-release-mode)

 ## Usage Examples